Openhab-Nodes/website/content/en/developer/addons.md

 It is generally a better idea to use this asyncronous API instead of the `get` method.
 The listener callback method will also be called for the inital configuration.
-Via a computed hash over the configuration you will only be called back for actuall changes.
+Via a computed hash over the configuration you will only be called back for actual changes.

 <div class="mb-2">
 	<tab-container>